chris05fish/Convolutional-Neural-Network-Example/README.md

 # Convolutional-Neural-Network-Example
-A simple CNN that can decide whether a picture is of cat or a dog
+A simple CNN that can decide whether a picture is of a cat or a dog.